ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 - Adding a new Ayon launcher tray tool

 ### How to add my menus, tools and digital assets to Houdini ?
-Consider adding new shelves firstly as you can use them to share a lot of tools with your team.
+First, consider adding custom shelves as you can easily use them to share a lot of tools with your team.
 However, if you need to add custom python libraries or custom OTLs or custom menus, updating environment variables is your way to make them available to your team.

 e.g.,